IU Phased Retirement Program for Faculty

 Phased Retirement is a valuable option for faculty who want to reduce their workload and ease into retirement.
 The benefits of phased retirement include:

-- The ability to withdraw 403(b) retirement account funds while still working.
-This includes the IU Retirement Plan and the IU Tax Deferred Account (TDA) Plan, and funds held at Fidelity in the 457(b) Retirement Plan.
+- The ability to withdraw from specific retirement account funds while still working.
+This includes the IU Retirement Plan, the IU Tax Deferred Account (TDA) Plan, and funds held at Fidelity in the 457(b) Retirement Plan.

 - Continuing to work while taking a partial leave without pay.

 - Continuing participation in medical, dental, and other IU-sponsored benefits.

 - Reducing workload by 20-50 percent for a period of 12-36 months (or up to the end of the faculty member’s appointment if less than 36 months).